Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 Family Molds can produce multiple parts ( Different designs) in a single cycle.
 Unlike multi-cavity where usually the same part with multiple quantities is produced.

 Ideally, companies use family molds for parts that have a right and left-hand combination.
-Please make a note that family molds are only used for parts which have similar materials, color, and finishes.
+Please make a note that family molds are only used for parts that have similar materials, colors, and finishes.

 Two plate mold

 As the name suggests two-plate mold uses two plates, one is the core and the other is a cavity.
 It has only one parting line.
-The part eject in one operation.
+The part ejects in one operation.

-But the problem with two-plate mold is that the runner solidifies along with the part and ejected with the part.
+But the problem with the two-plate mold is that the runner solidifies along with the part and ejects with the part.
 So secondary operation is needed to remove runners from the part.
 However, those runner materials can be regrinded in the hopper if the part design requirement allows it.

 Since the second operation is needed to remove runners, the overall process is slow.
-But since the mold cost is cheaper, companies usually do a trade-off between chapter mold or slow production.
+However since the mold cost is cheaper, companies usually do a trade-off between chapter mold or slow production.

 Three Plate mold